leddoo/pogui/main.md

         - interactivity.

 - present:
+    - send hover messages.
-    - focus, hover, tab navigation.
+    - focus, tab navigation.
-        - which elements can be focused/hovered?
-            - what properties does a div need to act like a button?
         - how does disabling work?
         - which elements does tab navigation consider?
     - interactivity.